emmatz-pattersonvf/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
 Focus on writing clear, maintainable code first.
 Optimize only when necessary and after profiling.
 Remember that simplicity, readability, and modularity often lead to more efficient programs in the long run."

 In other words, avoid over-engineering or trying to optimize your code too early in the development process without evidence that it's needed.
 This approach saves time, reduces complexity, and makes your codebase easier to understand and improve upon later.

+# 2024-01-19
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+Here are some tips to help:

+1. Prioritize tasks: When you're working on a project, it'ss important to determine which tasks are most critical and which can wait.
+By prioritizing your tasks in this way, you can make sure that you focus on the most important aspects of your project.
+2. Plan ahead: Always plan your projects in advance, so you know what you need to accomplish and when you want to complete them.
+That way you won't be caught off guard by unexpected tasks or deadlines.
+3. Stay organized: Use project management tools and software to keep track of tasks and deadlines in one place.
+It'll help to make your life easier and ensure that nothing gets missed.
+Additionally, organize your code and project files in a logical and consistent manner, which will make it easier to find and maintain your codes in the future.